-It went like this: We got engaged on a beach in Florida and then agreed to get married at that same spot, 1 year later.
+It went like this: We got engaged on a beach in Florida and then agreed to get married at that same spot, one year later.

-Our wedding day costed $850.
+Our wedding day cost $850.
 Do debt and no drama.

 But if you count the plane tickets to Florida from St. Louis, MO, add on another $700.

 Still, not bad.
 Not bad at all!